Denosumab: 7 things you should know

 - Denosumab may exacerbate low calcium levels and has been associated with low energy or low trauma fractures of the femoral shaft.
 The risk of serious infections may also be increased. * Skin reactions occur frequently in people receiving denosumab, and there have been reports of severe incapacitating bone, joint, or muscle pain associated with denosumab use.
 Denosumab may suppress bone remodeling.

-- People undergoing denosumab therapy need to receive calcium 1000mg daily and at least 400 IU vitamin D daily.
+- People undergoing denosumab therapy need to receive calcium 1000mg daily and at least 400 IU of vitamin D daily.

 - Denosumab has been associated with osteonecrosis of the jaw.
 The risk of osteonecrosis of the jaw is greater in those who have received chemotherapy, radiation, or steroids.
 A routine oral examination should be completed by a dentist before denosumab is started.